 When Venice was an independent republic (between the 9th and 18th centuries), the Venetian language enjoyed considerable prestige.
 However literary Venetian lost out to the Tuscan dialect, which eventually became the national language of Italy.

 Today Venetian has no official status in Italy but is recognised by the Regional Council of Vèneto.
 It is used mainly in informal contexts.
-In the municipality of Serafina Corrêa in Rio Grande do Sul in Brazil the Talian dialect of Venetian holds co-official status with Portuguese.
+In parts of Brazil the Talian dialect of Venetian holds co-official status with Portuguese.

 |A a||B b||C c||Ç ç||D d||E e||F f||G g||H h|